urbanlab/griotte/README.md

 The Griotte Project is supported by Erasme, Lyon - France

-Griotte v2 has been fully re-coded by @AlainBarthelemy from the [Hemisphere-Project](https://github.com/Hemisphere-Project) Team.

-Griotte v2 run with Node.JS
+Griotte v2 has been fully re-coded by @AlainBarthelemy from the [Hemisphere-Project](https://github.com/Hemisphere-Project) Team, and now run with Node.JS

 Griotte v2 use external modules to work: